-Sometimes, the hardest part about decorating a room is knowing where to start!
-There are many different approaches depending upon who you ask, but my opinion is that you should start with an inspiration piece and build out from there.
+Sometimes, the hardest part about how to start a decorating project is knowing where to start!
+There are many different approaches depending upon who you ask, but in my opinion, the first step of the design plan is to find your inspiration piece and build out from there.

-What is an inspiration piece?
-Well, it could be almost anything!
+In all honesty, it could be almost anything!
 It might be a piece of art, a piece of furniture, a fabric swatch, a throw pillow, a rug, or even a picture of entire image of a room from a magazine.
-Often, though, people have a favorite color and use that as their inspiration, but a favorite color is not what I mean by an inspiration piece.
-Why not?
-Because while color is one part of design, it doesn’t tell anything about the style or feel that you want to create.
-Instead, look for inspiration pieces that help define both your color and style preferences.

 An inspiration piece is a good starting point because it: